arundeep78/airflow/Airflow_kind_readme.md

 As I continued to work on it.
 I found there is some randomness somewhere which caused this network issues.
 I had issues with version 1.23 as well as 1.20.
 I had issues with Docker DNS configured to 8.8.8.8 as well as default entry as well.

-However, even when network was working Airflow installation will fail at times.
+However, even when network was working Airflow installation using helm will fail at times.
+To be specific helm command would fail, but if you check nodes, they were still working and after sometime all will be in running status.
+Trouble was that I could not log on to Airflow web frontend with standard user credentials.

 Reason was that default helm command waits for 5minutes for a job to complete.
 In my case download of images was taking long time.
+So helm command would fail and stop after 5 min and would not trigger the user creation job.
 So I changed the standard airflow installtion command to

 ```zsh
 $helm install $RELEASE_NAME apache-airflow/airflow --namespace $NS --debug --timeout 10m
 ```

+In this case helm would wait for job to complete and trigger the user creation job.

 </details>